auth0/auth0-PHP/README.md

 $auth0 = new Auth0($configuration);
 ```

-⚠️ **Note:** _You should **never** hard-code these values in a real-world application.
+> ⚠️ **Note:** _You should **never** hard-code tokens or other sensitive configuration data in a real-world application.
 Consider using environment variables to store and pass these values to your application._

-### 3.3.
-Checking for an active session and returning tokens and user data
+### Checking for an active session and returning tokens and user data

 ```PHP
 <?php

 // 🧩 Include the configuration code from the 'SDK Initialization' step above here.

 /**